SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __ALARIC :__
-Arch Bishop - Saint
+ArchBishop - Saint

 - When an enemy hero casts any spell, there is a chance that this spell fails and gets blocked for the rest of the combat.
 The probability increases with hero level.
 - Build or upgrade the Monastery in the town where the hero is recruited.
+If already built and upgraded, add Priests to recruit.
-- Convert a Peasant in hero's army into a Priest after every victory.
+- Convert 1% of Peasants in hero's army to Priests after every victory (minimum 1).

 Starting Skills
 - Courage